App Design to Spark Unexpected Moments of Joy

 Crazy 8s sketch including a welcome screen, a quiz, and a review sections

-Crazy 8s sketch including a gamification elements
+Crazy 8s sketch including gamification elements

-With the features from our sketches and our personas in mind, we wanted to build an information architecture that highlighted one main pathway to streamline the experience and emphasize spontaneity and lack of choice.
 From the homepage, the user is lead through an assessment that results in a randomly generated suggestion, concisely presented and already connected to maps.

 Information Architecture diagram including the user flow from one part of the app to another